-Building on these two considerations, IETM has produced this guide as a useful resource for its members and the larger artistic community, with a twofold aim:
+Building on these two considerations, IETM produced this guide in 2015 as a useful resource for its members and the larger artistic community, with a twofold aim:

-- to read between the lines of EU funding programmes - other than Creative Europe - and see how the arts and culture can be integrated in the applications; - 2. to list funding opportunities and online information resources provided by public and private funders at national, regional and local levels, in Europe and internationally.
+- L. to read between the lines of EU funding programmes other than Creative Europe and see how the arts and culture can be integrated in the applications; - 2. to list funding opportunities and online information resources provided by public and private funders at national, regional and local levels, in Europe and internationally.

-We have commissioned this guide to On the Move, the cultural mobility information network active in Europe and worldwide - which was born over thirteen years ago as a project of IETM and is now an independent organisation.
-The text builds on the expertise of OTM and on the knowledge of other reliable experts and organisations.
+We have commissioned this guide to On the Move, the cultural mobility information network active in Europe and worldwide - which was born in 2002 as a project of IETM and is now an independent organisation.
+The text built on the expertise of OTM and on the knowledge of other reliable European experts and organisations: PEARLE\-Live Performance Europe, European Citizen Action Service (ECAS), Mary Helen Young, Charlotte Bohl-Mustafa, Manon Martin and Chiara Baudino.